unger1984/webpack-svgstore/README.md

 </div>
 <br/>

 Combine svg files into one with `<symbol>` elements.
 Read more about this in [CSS Tricks article](http://css-tricks.com/svg-symbol-good-choice-icons/).
-This plugin was built for for Webpack 5.
+This plugin was built for Webpack 5.
 It takes some ideas from [webpack-svgstore-plugin](https://github.com/mrsum/webpack-svgstore-plugin) and [gulp-svgstore](https://www.npmjs.com/package/gulp-svgstore).

 ## Install